Sprinting/example-blog-dump/aboutthis.md

 there is no backend - the app fetches files directly via an unauthenticated github api call, so you _will_ run into rate limits if you try to actually serve your blog with this.

-If I feel like it, I may someday make it a fully featured site generator, but these are the vehicles I use to learn new tech, so it is unlikely.

-you may find me at [kartikmudgal.com](kartikmudgal.com)